Skip to content

 • Remediation

-Joe uses the Pineapple device to automate much of the work involved in setting up an “Evil Twin” Wi-Fi network.
+I use the Pineapple device to automate much of the work involved in setting up an “Evil Twin” Wi-Fi network.
 This $100 device from Hak5 is designed to mimic legitimate Wi-Fi networks and trick you into logging in.

 Tetra Pineapple

-Joe's 2.4GHz and 5GHz Dual Band Tetra Pineapple
+My 2.4GHz and 5GHz Dual Band Tetra Pineapple

-He also uses Evil Portals, a collection of portals that can be used against Wi-Fi clients, to gain credentials or infect victims with malware.
+I also use Evil Portals, a collection of portals that can be used against Wi-Fi clients, to gain credentials or infect victims with malware.
 Dark Reading has an excellent article on how Evil Twin works from a technical perspective.
 This strategy involves setting up a Wi-Fi network with a name that is nearly identical to the one you think you are logging onto.
 For example, instead of “Coffeehouse Wi-Fi”, it might be “Coffeehouse FREE Wi-Fi.”

 Sometimes cybercriminals combine the “Evil Twin” approach with a “Denial of Service” attack, which disables the authentic network, making their fake one the only one available.
 Mobile devices may connect to Wi-Fi automatically so that you don’t even know you switched networks.